jaames/flipnote.js/README.md

 ## Features

-* Full file parser implementations with metadata, frames, audio, signature verification, etc
+* Full file parser implementations for animations from both Flipnote Studio and Flipnote Studio 3D - with metadata, frames, audio, signature verification, and more
 * Realtime browser-based playback for frames and audio, with a player API based on the HTML5 Video and Audio APIs
 * Optional web component for easily embedding a Flipnote player UI on any web page
 * WebGL renderer with crisp pixel scaling (using sharp-bilinear filtering!), with a HTML5 canvas fallback